jordanbusby/stock-watcher/README.md

 ## Notes
 - It doesn't appear to be working in Node 17+, using Node 16.13.1.
 This can probably be fixed by  `export NODE_OPTIONS=--openssl-legacy-provider` in terminal before launch; but I haven't yet tested.
+- `npm run start` will start the webpack dev server and should open a browser to the app.

 ## Updates

+### Semantic HTML
+- Replaced some divs here and there with header, section, label, and main elements.

 ### Form element
 - Because the 'type' attribute of the button element was omitted, it is sending a 'submit' event, but it is not being caught without a form.